weaveworks/scope/site/installing.md

 Where `--service-token=<token>`  is the token that was sent to you when you signed up.

-This script will download and run a recent Scope image from the Docker Hub.
+This script downloads and runs a recent Scope docker image from the Docker Hub.
 Scope needs to be installed onto every machine that you want to monitor.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

 After it’s been launched, open your web browser to [scope.weave.works](https://scope.weave.works) and login using your email.
 Click on 'My Scope' in the top right-hand corner to see the Scope UI.

-###<a name="docker-weave">Using Weave Net
+###<a name="docker-weave"></a> Using Weave Net

 If Scope is running on the same machine as the Weave Network, then the probe uses weaveDNS to automatically discover any other apps on the network.
 Scope does this by registering itself under the address scope.weave.local.